 Let’s go back to December 10, 2018…

-Shocked, I held my head a bit and looked around to find the culprit.
-What did I see sitting at my feet but our very own poop shovel, described by Amazon itself as having “heavy duty steel construction” and a “serrated edge to help break the hard surfaces”.
+Shocked, I held my face a bit and looked around to find the culprit.
+What did I see sitting at my feet but our very own entrenching (aka poop) shovel, described by Amazon itself as having “heavy duty steel construction” and a “serrated edge to help break hard surfaces”.
 LIKE MY FACE.
-As I came to figure out, unbeknownst to me, our poop shovel was sitting on top of one of the boxes on the bed.
-When I grabbed the box to put it in the garage (our under-the-bed storage), the poop shovel slid right off and conked me on the money maker.
+As I came to learn, our poop shovel had been sitting on top of one of the boxes on the bed.
+When I grabbed the box to put it in the garage (our under-the-bed storage), the shovel slid right off and conked me on the money maker.